MicrosoftDocs/learn/learn-pr/azure/caching-and-performance-azure-storage-and-disks/includes/4-exercise-enable-and-configure-azure-vm-disk-cache-by-using-the-azure-portal.md

 From the dropdown list, change the **Host caching** value for the OS disk to **Read-only**, and from the top menu bar, select **Save**.

-This update can take some time.
-The reason is that changing the cache setting of an Azure disk detaches and reattaches the target disk.
-If it's the operating system disk, the VM is also restarted.
+This update can take some time, since changing the cache setting of an Azure disk detaches and reattaches the target disk.
+If it's the operating system disk, the VM also restarts.
 When the operation completes, you'll get a notification saying the VM disks have been updated.
-See the *Notifications* icon in the top taskbar of the portal for confirmation.
+Check the *Notifications* icon in the top taskbar of the portal for confirmation.

 After completion, the OS disk cache type is set to **Read-only**.